IoTone/visiondevcamp-fukuoka/README.md

 ## How to add a new session(schedule)

+TODO: Write up how event sessions are sorted

 1. Create a new markdown file in the `event-page/content/sessions` directory.
 2. Add the session to the `isScheduled` parameter.
 3. Add the session to the `eventDate` parameter.